AshKamdar/ashkamdar.github.io/_posts/2021-02-22-001-architecture-evolution.markdown

 ---
 layout: post
-title: From Legacy to Contemporary architectures
+title: From legacy to contemporary architectures
 date: 2021-02-22 00:00:00 +0530
-description: A journey into evolution of architectures of Enteprise IT systems
+description: A journey into evolution of Enteprise IT architectures
 comments: true
 tags:
   [